1

 • 3

 I don't think it is answer for this question, or I misunderstood something.
 Nevetheless I'm pretty sure you should not write your SQL queries like that.
 Don't use hardcoded wp_posts (it depends on WP config).
 You should escape $post->ID in your query (you don't know what will be hidden in this value, and assuming it's always correct isn't very good idea).
-Jun 28, 2013 at 12:22
+Commented Jun 28, 2013 at 12:22

 Your Answer